hantsy/spring-reactive-sample/docs/data-neo4j.md

   * Web Reactive
   * Lombok

-Extract the downloaded archive into your disc, and import into your IDE, such as Intellij IDEA.
+Extract the downloaded archive into your disc, and import into your IDE, such as IntelliJ IDEA.

 Open the `pom.xml` file in the project root, you will see the following dependencies added in the *dependencies* section.